 | Total | €1,005-1,155 | €1,400-1,600 |

 Seville is compact enough that most neighbourhoods are walkable or a short bus ride from the centre.
-Rents in 2026:
+2026 rents:

 - Casco Antiguo (Old Town): €650-900.
-The historic heart — the Cathedral, Alcázar, and Santa Cruz are all here.
+The historic heart.
+Cathedral, Alcázar, Santa Cruz are all here.
 Tourist-heavy but magical.
-Apartments tend to be older with character (and quirks).
+Apartments are older, with character (and quirks).

 - Triana: €550-750.
-Across the Guadalquivir river.
+Across the Guadalquivir.
 The flamenco neighbourhood.
-Ceramic tiles, local bars, incredible street atmosphere.
-Favourite of long-term expats.
+Ceramic tiles, local bars, great street atmosphere.
+A favourite of long-term expats.

 - Nervión: €500-700.
 East of centre, home to Sevilla FC's stadium.
 Modern, practical, well-connected.
 More residential, fewer tourists.